A Low-Complexity Framework for Multi-access Coded Caching Systems with Arbitrary User-cache Access Topology: AI-Aided Framework for MACC Systems with Arbitrary Topology

-where $\mathbf{a} \in \mathbb{R}^d$ is a learnable attention vector and $\sigma(\cdot)$ is the sigmoid function \footnote{We use the sigmoid function instead of softmax to compute neighbor message weights independently.
-This prevents nodes with many neighbors from diluting the contributions of individual edges, preserves each edge's influence, and ensures stable gradients during training.}.
-The weighted message is $\tilde{\mathbf{m}}_{u\to v} = \mathbf{s}_{u\to v} \mathbf{m}_{u\to v}$.
-Messages from all neighbors are aggregated by summation, i.e.,
+where $\mathbf{a} \in \mathbb{R}^{d\times 1}$ is a trainable vector and $\sigma(\cdot)$ denotes the sigmoid function.\footnote{We use the sigmoid function instead of softmax so that each neighbor message is weighted independently.
+This avoids diluting the contribution of individual edges for high-degree vertices and leads to more stable training.} The weighted message is then given by $\tilde{\mathbf{m}}_{u\to v} = s_{u\to v}\mathbf{m}_{u\to v} \in \mathbb{R}^{1\times d}$.
+Finally, the updated representation of vertex $v$ is obtained by aggregating the weighted messages from all its neighbors, i.e.,

-This attention-weighted aggregation allows the network to focus on structurally influential neighbors, producing discriminative vertex representations for coloring.

-\textbf{GCN layers:} The proposed model employs multiple stacked graph convolutional network (GCN) layers to perform message passing on the conflict graph induced by the MACC-PDA.
-In a GCN, each vertex iteratively aggregates information from its neighboring vertices, enabling the learning of structure-aware embeddings that are well suited for graph coloring tasks.
-Formally, let $\mathbf{h}_v^{(l)}$ denote the embedding of vertex $v$ at the $l$-th layer.
-A GCN layer updates the embedding as

-where $\mathcal{N}(v)$ denotes the set of neighbors of $v$, $d_v$ is the degree of vertex $v$, $\mathbf{W}^{(l)}$ is a trainable weight matrix, and $\sigma(\cdot)$ represents a nonlinear activation function.
-This formulation allows each vertex to aggregate normalized information from its local neighborhood, such that the resulting embeddings reflect the underlying graph structure relevant for coloring decisions.
-By stacking multiple GCN layers, the receptive field of each vertex is progressively expanded, enabling the model to incorporate both local interactions and higher-order structural dependencies in large and dense MACC conflict graphs.
-In our implementation, three GCN layers with ReLU activations and dropout are employed, producing expressive vertex embeddings that serve as the basis for subsequent color assignment.

-\textbf{Embedding-based color projection:} To map vertex embeddings to color predictions, the model uses an embedding-based output layer instead of a standard linear classifier.
-Each color class is associated with a learnable embedding vector, and the output logits are computed as inner products between vertex embeddings and color embeddings.
-By embedding both vertices and colors into a shared space, the model can capture similarity relationships among color assignments and produce smooth, differentiable output distributions.